Captive Desert Tortoise Enclosure/ Shelter

-Desert tortoises require a shelter to protect it from extreme summer heat and dryness, and to provide a place to hibernate in the winter.
+Desert tortoises require a safe enclosure, designed to prevent the tortoise from escaping and also protect it from any harm.
+They also require a shelter which will protect it from extreme summer heat and dryness, and provide it a place to hibernate in the winter.

 Shelters should be well insulated by adding soil to the top, sides and bottom of the structure.
 In the wild, desert tortoises prefer snug shelter to wedge themselves into a corner near the back so don’t make the shelter too roomy.

 When building the shelter, keep in mind that its orientation to direct sunlight has a direct impact on internal burrow temperature.
 North and northeast facing shelters tend to be cooler and provide a good refuge from summer heat.
 South facing shelters warm up quicker than north facing shelters and are generally better suited for hibernation in winter.